 About City Health

-Based within the School of Health Sciences at City, University of London, City Health is an innovative social enterprise that delivers short courses, study days and specialist training to practitioners working in the NHS, private and care sectors.
+Based within the School of Health Sciences at City, University of London, City Health delivers short courses, study days and specialist training to practitioners working in the NHS, private and care sectors.
 Our training is delivered by lecturers at the School of Health Sciences, with all profits reinvested in research and education to promote excellence and improve outcomes for health services users.

 Located in the heart of the capital and drawing on the practitioner and research expertise of the School of Health Sciences, we support health and social care professionals in their continuing professional development (CPD).